hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 DevOps and Services may choose to create the Genesis Roster from the `config.txt` file or some other mechanism.

 A new method will be added to the `PlatformBuilder` that will be used by the App to set the Genesis Roster.
-In most cases, this Genesis Roster will be null.
+In most cases, there will be no need to call the method on `PlatformBuilder` to set the Genesis Roster.

 ```java
 //in PlatformBuilder